 - The VGS value for which current ID is almost 0 is called cutoff voltage as shown in the above figure denoted as ‘d’.

-- The junction field-effect transistor should be function among the value of VGS=0 and cutoff voltage or VGS(off).
+- The junction field-effect transistor should be a function among the value of VGS=0 and cutoff voltage or VGS(off).

 - If the value of VGS is a very large negative value than the current ID will become zero.